Vyral/base-template/_posts/2019-04-15-focus-your-efforts-in-these-3-areas-to-gain-more-qualified-leads.md

 {% include youtube.html %}

-What if I told you that you could increase your qualified leads by 21 times?
-Well, you can and today I’ll spell out the three must-know things that will help you accomplish this.&nbsp;
+What if you could increase your qualified leads by 21 times?
+Studies have shown that if you do NOT call your lead within the **first 5 minutes**, your conversion rate **drops by 21 times** and after 20 hours, the odds of contacting them drops by over 1000 times.
+Having that long-term mindset can help you focus on following up with clients and building a relationship so you can track your pipeline for future business.
+During this video I’ll help spell out the three **must-know** things that will help you accomplish this\!

-**Cited below for your convenience are timestamps that will direct you to various points in the video.
-Feel free to watch the full message or use these timestamps to browse specific topics at your leisure:**&nbsp;
+KEY POINTS

-<br>0:15—Understanding the “long-term mindset” when following up with leads

-2:07—Increasing your lead conversions: 1.
-Speed to lead

-2:45—Increasing your lead conversions: 2.
-Follow-up &nbsp;

-8:58—Increasing your lead conversions: 3.
-Script

-8:58—Asking permission to follow-up if a lead isn’t quite ready &nbsp;
+\-Understanding the “long-term mindset” when following up with leads<br>\-Increasing your lead conversions: 1.
+Speed to lead<br>\-Increasing your lead conversions: 2.
+Follow-up &nbsp;<br>\-Increasing your lead conversions: 3.
+Script<br>\-Asking permission to follow-up if a lead isn’t quite ready&nbsp;

-9:52—Our contact info and downloading our sample scripts and follow-up plan&nbsp;

-<br>If you have any questions about all that we covered today, please don’t hesitate to reach out to us.
+If you have any questions about all that we covered today, please don’t hesitate to reach out to us.
 We’d be happy to assist you in your business\!

+RESOURCES

+Email: info@1000callsaday.com

+Phone: (832)905-1000